More on Monday’s Keynote

 In keeping with a long tradition (i.e. going back

-), Philip Michaels has come up with MWSF 2002
+two ), Philip Michaels has come up with MWSF 2002

 keynote winners and losers.
 One unheralded winner: QuickTime.
 Apple said today that

 thanks to their streaming video technology, 81,000 people were able to view the live Internet broadcast of the keynote.
 The Macworld forum regulars, however,

 MWSF: Worldbuilder Online Studio intro’d — Jamfo has introduced a new Web authoring application called WorldBuilder Online Studio.
 The software has a long list of features that its developer said haven’t been seen before in any online or desktop Web authoring application.